brandon-rhodes/pyephem/ephem/doc/tutorial.rst

 just for completeness —
 the moment of “anti-transit” when the object lies along the meridian directly under your feet.
-See the section on `transit, rising, and setting`_ in the Quick Reference for more details.
+See the section on :any:`transit-rising-setting` in the Quick Reference for more details.

-.. _transit, rising, and setting: quick#transit-rising-setting

 Loading Bodies From Catalogues
 ------------------------------